philippnormann/security-belt/README.md

 - `NODE_ENV` = `production`, to enable HTTPS redirect.

 ## Teams
 A team needs to have a security champion.
-A person from the team who is interested in security and is wants to track the current security status of the team regularly.
+A person from the team who is interested in security and wants to track the current security status of the team regularly.
 This person also coordinates the tasks that need to be done, in order to advance.

 The team names and security champions are stored in a config file (`config/teams.json`)